GRIDAPPSD/app-deconfliction/competing-apps/README.md

 ## Running deconfliction pipeline

 The deconfliction pipeline can be run either as individual processes running in separate terminals or from a single wrapper shell script encompassing all processes.
-Running from the wrapper script will suffice for most users and developers, but a reason to run in separate terminals is for better control, including feeding time-series data messages from sim-sim on demand rather than automatically and being able to scrutinize running the diagnostic output of all processes.
-The bulk of this section will focus on the wrapper script, but here are a few pointers on running processes in separate terminals first.
+Running from the wrapper script will suffice for most users and developers, but a reason to run in separate terminals is for better control, including feeding time-series data messages from sim-sim on demand rather than automatically and being able to scrutinize running diagnostic terminal output of all processes.
+The bulk of this section will focus on the wrapper script, but first are a few pointers on running processes in separate terminals.

 One terminal will be needed for sim-sim, one for the deconfliction pipeline, and one for each of the competing apps to be run--currently five terminals if all three competing optimization apps (resilience, decarbonization, profit_cvr) are run.
 For each of the processes, there are shell scripts to invoke them rather than directly invoking Python from the command line.
 For sim-sim, the shell script is run-sim.sh in the sim-starter directory.
 For the deconfliction pipeline, the shell script is run-pipeline.sh in the deconfliction-pipeline directory.
 For competing optimization apps, in the optimization-apps directory, there is a "run-" shell script per optimization objective type, e.g., run-resilience.sh.
-For guidance on command line arguments to use with each of these shell scripts, take a look at the single wrapper script, run-deconfliction.sh, described next.
-Note that redirecting stdout to /dev/null as is done in the single wrapper script is not needed/desired when running in separate terminals as seeing the diagnostic output as it is generated from each process is a primary benefit of decoupling from the single wrapper.
+For guidance on command line arguments to use with each of these shell scripts, look at the single wrapper script, run-deconfliction.sh, described just below.
+Note that redirecting stdout to /dev/null as is done in the single wrapper script is not needed/desired when running in separate terminals as seeing the diagnostic output as it is generated from each process is a primary benefit of running from separate terminals.

 The run-deconfliction.sh wrapper script in the competing-apps directory is your one-stop shop for running deconfliction.
 Comments at the top of the script provide guidance on command line arguments, with the basic usage being: